OctopusDeploy/blog/blog/2022-08/standards-with-octopus-terraform-provider/index.md

     - **Enforce Space Standards** (Spaces-xxx)

 :::hint
-All scripts and terraform files used by these runbooks can be found in the [IaC GitHub Repository](https://github.com/OctopusSamples/IaC/tree/master/octopus-samples-instances).
+All scripts and Terraform files used by these runbooks can be found in the [IaC GitHub Repository](https://github.com/OctopusSamples/IaC/tree/master/octopus-samples-instances).
 :::

-## Terraform Basics
+## Terraform basics

 At the start of this, my experience with Terraform was limited to Proof of Concepts.
-This section covers what I learned about Terraform and how it pertains to Octopus Deploy.
+This section covers what I learned about using Terraform with Octopus Deploy.

-### Resource Ownership
+### Resource ownership

-Adding a resource, be it Infrastructure Account, Environment, or Library Variable Set, to Terraform means it now owns the lifecycle of that item.
-Any modifications made to that resource in the Octopus UI will be overwritten the next time the `terraform apply` runs for that space.
-My runbooks run once every six hours, so at most, a modification will live for six hours before being overwritten.
+Adding a resource to Terraform, be it infrastructure account, environment, or library variable set, means it now owns the lifecycle of that item.
+Any modifications to that resource in the Octopus UI will be overwritten the next time the `terraform apply` runs for that space.
+My runbooks run once every 6 hours so, at most, a modification will live for 6 hours before being overwritten.

 One of the standards I wanted to enforce was every lifecycle's retention policy was set to 5 days.
 Some of our spaces have a variety of lifecycles to demonstrate a particular feature.
 Managing that standard was not possible via Terraform because: